querkmachine/synthetic-society-bits-n-bobs/emoji/README.md

 ## Onomoatopoeia

 These are all original but I didn't save the source files so this is all you get.
 The font is [SF Slapstick](https://www.dafont.com/sf-slapstick-comic.font).

 ## Utility

 - `thank_you` font is [Anisette Std Petite](https://www.myfonts.com/collections/anisette-petite-font-typofonderie).

+## Others

+- The `tf-hazard` emoji is based on [the symbol created by Yaodema](https://cohost.org/yaodema/post/1056841-tf-hazard-symbol) and made available under the Creative Commons BY-NC licence.